Pixelbook Go

 The Pixelbook Go (codenamed Atlas during development) is a portable touchscreen laptop computer developed by Google which runs ChromeOS.
 It was announced on October 15, 2019 as the successor to the Pixelbook, and shipments began on October 27 for the United States and Canada.
 The Pixelbook Go was later made available for the United Kingdom in January 2020.
-Unlike preceding Google-branded Chromebook devices, the Pixelbook Go is not considerably more expensive compared to Chromebooks with similar functionality and specifications.

 History

 An anonymous Google spokesperson told Computerworld it was "very likely" that a Pixelbook 2 would launch in 2019, when Google announced that it was discontinuing tablet hardware development in June 2019, following the disappointing reception to the Pixel Slate detachable tablet/laptop.
 A laptop codenamed "Atlas" during development had previously leaked as early as March 2019, and other details were gleaned by examining ChromiumOS source code.
 Final details, including the name and specifications, were published in September 2019, several weeks prior to the official announcement.

 Internally, the new Pixelbook Go used many of the same components as the preceding Pixel Slate.
 The two devices were developed closely together in 2018; 'Atlas' (the eventual Pixelbook Go laptop) was to be accompanied by 'Meowth' (a convertible tablet), but due to supply chain issues, development of 'Meowth' was discontinued in favor of 'Nocturne' (which eventually became the Pixel Slate).

 Preorders were opened the same day as the announcement, October 15, 2019, and shipments for the Pixelbook Go began on October 27.
 The top-end version with a Core i7 processor was not available to order until December 2019.
 The Pixelbook Go was made available for the United Kingdom on January 15, 2020.